 Why prune rose trees in March?

 You might have the habit of not pruning your rose trees… Careful!
-If you keep it up, you’ll be favoring the growth of twigs and small branches that will end up suffocating the plant, cutting out the light.
-Also, wilted flowers that aren’t removed will drain the rose tree’s resources, since as they transform into fruit and seeds, they uselessly consume all the sap that would otherwise go to young shoots.
+If you keep it up, you’ll be overloaded with growth of twigs and small branches.
+These will end up suffocating the plant, cutting out the light.
+Also, wilted flowers that aren’t removed drain the rose tree’s resources, since as they transform into fruit and seeds, they uselessly consume all the sap that would otherwise go to young shoots.
 So seize the day come March, as day hours lengthen and temperatures rise, to spend a little time in your garden and give your complete attention to your rose trees.

 Structured rose trees

 Rose trees need their branches to be structured, so that light can reach all the way to the center of the shrub, and air can circulate freely.
 Take care, though, not to cut off any budding eyes, or you will reduce the coming blooming.
 However, nothing should stop you from cutting the plant back by two-thirds of its height, to concentrate spring sap into the new shoots.

 Beforehand, make sure you have disinfected your pruning utensils, since they can turn out to be spread factors and transfer diseases.
 Also, remember to burn the trimmings in order to eliminate diseases and parasites that may have gone dormant or taken up shop during the winter.

 What is certain is that the more you pay attention to your rose trees, the more their blooming will reflect that care… So now you know what you must do if you wish to see your garden beautifully invaded with roses!